hisekaldma/Polyhymnia/documentation/index.md

 ### Velocity
 Velocity is how hard a note is played.
 Higher velocity usually means that the note sounds louder, but it can also change the character of the sound, e.g. making it sharper.

 Velocity is measured between 0 and 127, since that’s the MIDI standard.
-If you don’t write anything else Polyhymnia will assume that notes have the velocity 72, which is roughly in the middle.
-To change the velocity, just add a period (`.`) after the note, and put the velocity in numbers after that:
+The default velocity is 72, which is roughly in the middle.
+To use another velocity, just add a period (`.`) after the note, and put the velocity after that:

     C.32 D.64 E.96 F.127